SCHOLAR ISLAND

 Marshall T. Savage

-The Millennial Project
+The Millenial Project

 "No matter how vast, how total, the failure of man here on earth, the work of man will be resumed elsewhere.
 War leaders talk of resuming operations on this front and that, but man's front embraces the whole universe."